openhbbtvbrowser/HybridTvViewer/README.md

 * Removed UI
 ## Credits
-Project has been forked from Karl Rousseau's HybridTVViewer (https://github.com/karl-rousseau/HybridTvViewer) Background videos are kindly provided by Blender Foundation (https://www.blender.org/about/projects/) Thank you very much!
+Project has been forked from Karl Rousseau's HybridTVViewer (https://github.com/karl-rousseau/HybridTvViewer) Project has been forked from Smartclips HybridTVViewer (https://github.com/smartclip/HybridTvViewer) Background videos are kindly provided by Blender Foundation (https://www.blender.org/about/projects/) Thank you very much!